 In his most ambitious stage work to date, Boris Charmatz amasses a choreographic storm of movements assembled by more than 20 dancers each executing thousands of actions over an hour.
 Each gesture is unique, not to be repeated, and evaporates as soon as it is completed.
 Alluding to the ephemeral nature of dance, Charmatz’s work—which is set to Mozart’s Requiem, a glorious meditation on death—is a statement on the transient nature of being.
 The inspiration for 10000 Gestures came to Charmatz while he was staging his piece, Levée des Conflits Extended, at the Museum of Modern Art in 2013, which was a study in permanence and immobility.
 Charmatz set out to create the opposite effect in 10000 Gestures, he told The New York Times: “I envision a choreographic forest in which no dancer ever repeats any of the gestures, each of which will be shown only once and will vanish as soon as it has been executed, like an ode to the impermanence of the art of dance.”

 French choreographer Boris Charmatz is widely celebrated for his radical approach to contemporary dance.
-From 2009 to 2017, Charmatz was the director of the Rennes & Brittany National Choreographic Centre, transforming it into the notion of a Museum of Dance (Musée de la danse).
+Since 2009, Charmatz has been the director of the Rennes & Brittany National Choreographic Centre, transforming it into the Museum of Dance (Musée de la danse).
 He has recently presented work to great acclaim at Sadler’s Wells, Tate Modern, and New York’s Museum of Modern Art.

 Co-presented with the French Institute Alliance Française (FIAF)’s Crossing the Line Festival.